Top Pick: BORA PM-3550

 As you’ve probably experienced, a pile of nuts and bolts can be a dread-inducing experience.

 First, I’m a woodworker and like assembling wood, not metal.
-And if I had one issue with this base it was I needed a few more wrenches than the instructions called for.
+And if I had one issue with this base, I needed a few more wrenches than the instructions.

-So, if you have a couple of 10mm, 11mm and 7/16″ wrenches on hand you’ll start this project of best.
+So, if you have a couple of 10mm, 11mm, and 7/16″ wrenches on hand, you’ll start this project off the best.

 Keys to installation;

-- Choose your swivel caster location carefully and think about how you will push and store your base.
-While not an issue for square tools, if the base is under a longer tool envision the movement to store it and install the caster accordingly.
+• Choose your swivel caster location carefully and consider how you will push and store your base.
+While not an issue for square tools, if the ground is under a longer tool, envision the movement to keep it and install the caster accordingly.

 Assembling the Mobile Base

 Fortunately, the pile of bolts and screws will rapidly disappear when assembling the base.
-By simply bolting to the corner brackets the adjustable length braces will allow you to quickly make your shape.
+By simply bolting to the corner brackets, the adjustable length braces will allow you to make your shape quickly.

 TIP: Don’t use the fixed caster holes (the center hole) for connecting the bars.
-You’ll find out later when you have to move them for the casters.
-And while you can install the fixed caster first you won’t have room for screws.
+You’ll be able to find out later when you have to move them for the casters.
+And while you can install the fixed caster first, you won’t have room for screws.

 Adjustable Foot Pad Setup

 How do I know?
-Well, I’ve done this, and it’s your fault not the base.
+I’ve done this, and it’s your fault, not the base.

-So rather than rush this step be sure set the pad up about a 1/2″.
+So rather than rush this step, set the pad up about a 1/2″.
 And then firmly lock the screws in so it won’t move over the years of tool use and vibration that will be sent its way.

 Editor: Be sure to follow the manufacturers instructions and use help when lifting your tool onto the mobile base.
 It’s not worth injury or tool damage by trying to lift it yourself.